max-mapper/data-plumber/problems/csv/problem.md

 **Note**: you don't have to use **-g**. gasket is smart enough to find commands inside the node_modules directory.

-Raw CSV data will be piped into your gasket process for this challenge.
+Raw CSV data will be automatically piped into your gasket process.

 **To pass this challenge** create a **package.json** file with a **"gasket"** section that first converts the CSV data into LDJSON, and then prints out